 AWARDS & RECOGNITIONS

-He was recently named an American Lawyer “Litigator of the Week,” and also received a Benchmark Litigation “National Impact Case Award” for securing a landmark defense verdict on behalf of ExxonMobil in a securities fraud lawsuit brought by the New York Attorney General.
-In 2022, Lawdragon named Dan one of the 500 Leading Litigators in America and in 2018 he was recommended by The Legal 500 in General Commercial Disputes, M&A Litigation: Defense, and Antitrust: Civil Litigation/Class Actions.
+In 2019, Dan was named an American Lawyer “Litigator of the Week,” and also received a Benchmark Litigation “National Impact Case Award,” for securing a landmark defense verdict on behalf of ExxonMobil in a securities fraud lawsuit brought by the New York Attorney General.
+In 2022, Lawdragon named Dan to its inaugural “500 Leading Litigators in America” guide and in 2018 he was recommended by The Legal 500 in General Commercial Disputes, M&A Litigation: Defense, and Antitrust: Civil Litigation/Class Actions.
 Benchmark Litigation ranked Dan as a Local Litigation Star.

 Dan is a former member of the firm’s Management Committee.
 He frequently writes and speaks about e-discovery matters, and is the co-author of a monthly column on e-discovery that appears in The New York Law Journal, for which he was recently awarded Law360’s Distinguished Legal Writing Award.